IBM Cloud Docs

 • en-AU_JackExpressive

 Expressive neural voices offer natural-sounding speech that is exceptionally clear, crisp, and fluid.
 The new voices are generally available (GA) for production use.
-They support the use of both standard International Phonetic Alphabet (IPA) and IBM Symbolic Phonetic Representation (SPR) phonetic symbols.
+They support the use of both the standard International Phonetic Alphabet (IPA) and IBM Symbolic Phonetic Representation (SPR) phonetic symbols.
 For more information, see

 You can migrate from Australian English neural voices that are deprecated to the new expressive neural voices.
 For more information, see